chowjx/BIA4-ICA1/README.md

 This software is based on python3.7 or later, aiming to help clinical researchers to accurately segment the thoracic region and classify tuberculosis from patients’ chest x-ray images.

 Image classification and segmentation may take up considerable running memory.
 Therefore, please use it properly based on your operating device.
-Kaggle or Google Colab are recommanded.
+Kaggle and Google Colab are recommanded.

 Before using this software, ensure that you have installed python packages PyQt5 5.15.10, Tensorflow 2.15.0, opencv-python 4.8.1.78, numpy 1.26.2 in your python environment.
 This software zip file contains three python script files, three .h5 model files, as well as three test cases.